elusivecodes/fQuery/README.md

 If a node you are replacing with is a *DocumentFragment*, the fragment contents will be used as a replacement.

+If multiple nodes are being replaced, cloned nodes will be created for each except for the last one.

+All events, data and animations will be removed from each node that is replaced.

 **Replace With**

 Replace each node with other nodes.